 Choosing the right communication device and the most appropriate method to access the device (in the case of poor hand movement) can be challenging because there are many factors to consider.
-Be aware that your needs may change over time, and in order to justify the cost of any expensive aid, it should offer access to both typing and alternative access in the case of poor hand movement.
+Be aware that your needs may change over time, and to justify the cost of an expensive aid, it should offer access to both direct touchscreen, keyboard, wired/wireless keyboard, mouse and alternative access in the case of poor hand movement.
+Communication devices come in many different shapes and sizes.
+To determine the most appropriate device for you, a communication assessment/evaluation needs to be completed by a licensed SLP.